 A study published in the International Journal of Disaster Risk Reduction indicated that everyday citizens are generally first to arrive on the scene of an emergency and tend to continue helping “long after official services have ceased,” the study authors write.

-Volunteer power can make a huge difference in crisis management.
+Volunteer power can make a huge difference in crisis and donation management.
 Consider the following ahead of a crisis to best implement their assistance:

 - Who should volunteers contact to find out if/how they can be of assistance?